triblespace/tribles-rust/README.md

 - 🚧 Delta-Queries between arbitrary datasets.
 - Compile-time typed queries and dataset construction.
 - Low overall complexity.
 If you feel that stuff is obvious, maybe a bit boring, and that you could have come up with it yourself, then we achieved our goal.
+- Implementability.
+A standard is only as good as its implementations.
+We took great care to design a system that is easy to implement in high- to low-level langauges and even hardware.

 # Community